 A facelift can take anywhere from 2-5 hours to complete and patients go home the same day.
 It can be done under conscious sedation or general anesthesia.
 Recovery time is between 10-14 days, after which patients typically can return to work but may still be restricted with some physical activity.

 People anywhere from ages 35-65 typically opt for a facelift with the optimal age being 45-50.
 The best candidates tend to be non-smokers and those without health problems that may impact recovery time.

 A mini facelift can still make you look years younger, but it often involves much shorter incisions and will not involve a neck lift or brow lift.
 During a mini facelift, smaller incisions are made and the skin around the mid-face area of the face is lifted instead of the skin of the entire face.

 Because the incisions are smaller and less skin is being lifted, the effects of a mini facelift are not as dramatic as in a regular facelift.
 Mini facelifts are usually recommended for people with mild to moderately sagging skin.
 The procedure can usually be done in about two hours under conscious sedation or general anesthesia.
-The recovery time with a mini facelift is typically less than with a full facelift with patients typically recovering within 3-7 days.
+The recovery time with a mini facelift is typically less than with a full facelift, and patients typically recovering within 3-7 days.

 Another thing to note with a mini facelift is that they are typically recommended for people under the age of 50.
-People in this age group typically have less saggy skin than those in older age groups and will benefit from a mini facelift more.
+People in this age group ususally have less saggy skin than those in older age groups and will benefit from a mini facelift more.